 How Does Bulk Modulus Work?

 Bulk modulus works when the entire load is converted into a pure volume change.
-A load is applied to a fixed volume of material that is constrained from shape changes other than by compression.
+A load is applied to a fixed volume of material constrained by shape changes other than compression.
 In general, the bulk modulus is derived from the single-axis loading of a shape-constrained cylindrical sample in a load cell.
-Measuring the axial motion of the load application easily converts to a volumetric change which results solely from the compression.
+Measuring the axial motion of the load application easily converts to a volumetric change, which results solely from the compression.

 The applied load is measured in the load cell.
-The system hysteresis (“taking up of the slack”) is dismissed and a plot of force against plunger travel distance is produced.
-In general, the relationship between machine travel (strain) and applied load (stress) is a linear one to the limits of elastic compressibility, after which yield becomes partially permanent deformation.
+The system hysteresis (“taking up of the slack”) is dismissed, and a plot of force against plunger travel distance is produced.
+In general, the relationship between machine travel (strain) and applied load (stress) is linear to the limits of elastic compressibility, after which yield becomes partially permanent deformation.

 What Is the Importance of Bulk Modulus?